kevin-at-datical/liquibase.github.com/get_started/lb-first-steps.md

 ## Summary
 In this tutorial we covered:
--   Downloading & Extracting Liquibase
+-   Downloading & Installing Liquibase
 -   How to Configure Liquibase
 -   Choosing your Path